 In Europe, a treatment for something called lipoprotein lipase deficiency -- a disorder in which a person can’t break down fat molecules -- became the first approved gene therapy in 2012.
 Another one that treats severe combined immune deficiency (you may know it as the “bubble boy” disease) may soon be available in Europe.

 Promising results in experiments have also been reported for other conditions, including:

 Safety is one of the top priorities in clinical trials.
 In the case of gene therapy, these studies clearly helped.

 Concerns about safety caused the gene-therapy field to almost completely collapse in 1999.
 A teenage volunteer for a clinical trial died during an experiment.

-Scientists found that his immune system reacted fiercely to the virus used in the treatment.
+Scientists found that their immune system reacted fiercely to the virus used in the treatment.

 A year later, some people in a French trial got leukemia.